George Ruxton: Mexico and the American Far West

 In 1846 Ruxton set sail for Veracruz, Mexico to observe the Mexican–American War.
 From there, he traveled north to Santa Fe, presently in the state of New Mexico.
-Ruxton visited Bent's Fort during as he traveled to the current state of Colorado.
+Ruxton visited Bent's Fort as he traveled to the current state of Colorado.

 From January through May, 1847 (Ruxton, 1848) hunted along the front range of Colorado, visited with mountain men and endured an extremely cold winter while mostly in the company of his horse Panchito and two mules that he had acquired earlier in Mexico.
 Sites he visited include Ute Pass, "Woodland Park, Florissant, [and] Lake George".

 He spent time observing the relationships between the U.S. Army and the Comanche Indians.
 After working as a mountain man in the Rocky Mountains, about which he wrote the book Ruxton of the Rockies, he then moved to St. Louis.

 He wrote articles named Life in the Far West for Blackwood's Magazine, using the pen name "La Bonté".
 In it, he wrote "extensively" of the healing benefits of the mineral waters found in the west, such as Manitou Springs mineral water.

 He wrote of his experiences in the Far West:

 I must confess that the very happiest moments of my life have been spent in the wilderness of the Far West; and I never recall, but with pleasure, the remembrance of my solitary camp in the Bayou Salade [Salt valley of South Park, Colorado], with no friend near me more faithful than my rifle, and no companions more sociable than my good horse and mules, or the attendant cayute which nightly serenaded us.
 With a plentiful supply of dry pine-logs on the fire, and its cheerful blaze streaming far up into the sky, illuminating the valley far and near, and, pipe in mouth, watch the blue smoke as it curled upwards, building castles in the vapoury wreaths, and, in the fantastic shapes it assumed, peopling the solitude with figures of those far away ...
 I believe not one instance could be adduced of even the most polished and civilised of men, who had once tasted the sweets of its attendant liberty, and freedom from every worldly care, not regretting the moment when he exchanged it for the monotonous life of the settlements, nor sighing and sighing again once more to partake of its pleasures and allurements.

-He died at the age of 27 of epidemic dysenteryin St. Louis, Missouri in 1848.
+He died at the age of 27 of epidemic dysentery in St. Louis, Missouri in 1848.
 Prior to that he had been bedridden from a fall that occurred in the Rocky Mountains.